Training Outcomes Within Your Budget!

 b) Better Planning, Fewer Surprises: A company that tracks income and expenses as they occur (rather than when cash changes hands) can budget more effectively, avoid cash flow shocks, and make informed strategic decisions.

-2) Better Understanding of Financial Position
+2) Clear Picture of Financial Health

 a) Avoiding the "False Profit" Trap: When a company waits until payment before reporting revenue it could temporarily show an unreliable financial position that differs from actual sales activity.
-Through Accrual accounting financial statements represent actual business performance instead of relying on cash position.
+Through Accrual Accounting, financial statements represent actual business performance instead of relying on cash position.

 b) Transparency for Stakeholders: The true performance of a business needs to be known by investors along with lenders and workplace members.
-A financial image produced by Accrual accounting enables businesses to establish credibility which supports their ability to attract funding at critical times.
+A financial image produced by Accrual Accounting enables businesses to establish credibility which supports their ability to attract funding at critical times.

 Conclusion